johannesgerer/buchhaltung/README.md

 buchhaltung setup
 ```

-To clean everythink aqbanking related remove the configured `aqBanking.configDir`  and rerun the `setup` command.
+To clean everything aqbanking related remove the configured `aqBanking.configDir`  and rerun the `setup` command.

 ### Manual AqBanking setup

-Currently only the `PinTan` method is supportend (pull requests welcome).
+Currently only the HBCI `PinTan` method is supported by the `setup` command (pull requests welcome).
 For other methods or if the AqBanking setup fails due to other reasons, you can configure AqBanking manually into the configured `aqBanking.configDir` (see for help [here](https://www.aquamaniac.de/sites/download/download.php?package=09&release=09&file=01&dummy=aqbanking4-handbook-20091231.pdf) or [here](https://wiki.gnucash.org/wiki/AqBanking), usually via `aqhbci-tool4 -C <aqBanking.configDir>`).

+So far, I have not tested the OFXDirectConnect capabilities of AqBanking (please share your experiences), but `buchhaltung` should transparently support any method offered by AqBanking.

 ## Importing transactions

 There various ways (including from PayPal CSV files) to import transactions into your configured `ledgers.imported` file.
-They are presented in the folling, but consult
+They are presented in the following, but consult

 ```shell
 buchhaltung import -h